-Recently, concerns have arisen with respect to the financial condition of a number of banking organizations in the United States and Europe, in particular those with exposure to certain types of depositors and large portfolios of investment securities.
-On March 10, 2023, the U.S. authorities intervened in Silicon Valley Bank, and on March 11, 2023 Signature Bank, following a significant outflow of deposits.
-The CaixaBank Group has no exposure, whether direct or indirect, to these U.S. banks.
-In Europe, UBS announced on March 20, 2023 the acquisition of Credit Suisse with the support of the Swiss regulatory authorities, following a crisis of confidence.
-Government support for this acquisition has triggered a complete write-down of the nominal amount of Credit Suisse's bonds issued as eligible Additional Tier 1 ("AT1") capital.
-The CaixaBank Group has no exposure to Credit Suisse's instruments eligible as Common Equity Tier 1 ("CET1") or AT1 capital, nor does it have any direct or indirect material exposure to Credit Suisse and its subsidiaries.
-However, the market turmoil generated by these situations and the solutions adopted by the authorities could have an impact on other financial institutions and the perception of the stability of other financial institutions, including us, and could negatively affect the issuance and placement of Additional Tier 1 capital instruments by European financial institutions.
+In 2023, concerns arose with respect to the financial condition of a number of banking organizations in the United States and Europe, in particular those with exposure to certain types of depositors and large portfolios of fixed-income investment securities.
+U.S. authorities intervened in Silicon Valley Bank on March 10, 2023 and in Signature Bank on March 11, 2023, in each case, following a significant outflow of deposits.
+Additionally, on May 1, 2023, JPMorgan Chase announced the acquisition of a substantial majority of assets and the assumption of certain liabilities of First Republic Bank, also following intervention from U.S. authorities.
+In Europe, UBS announced on March 20, 2023 the acquisition of Credit Suisse with the support of Swiss regulatory authorities, following a crisis of confidence in Credit Suisse.
+Government support for this acquisition triggered a complete write-down of the nominal amount of Credit Suisse's instruments issued as eligible Additional Tier 1 ("AT1") capital.
+The CaixaBank Group had no direct exposure to Credit Suisse's instruments eligible as CET1 or AT1 capital.
+While the volatility that affected the banking sector in 2023 has since eased, future market turmoil generated by the perceived weaknesses of financial institutions or the solutions adopted by the authorities in response thereto may have sector-wide consequences, including restricting the Group's ability to obtain funding in the international capital markets or increasing the cost of such funding, which may have an adverse impact on our business, financial condition and results of operations.